This is the ultimate guide to mixing alcohol and bodybuilding.

 Now, there is some evidence to suggest that alcohol may stimulate appetite and cause overconsumption of food.
 Couple that with the loss of impulse control when intoxicated (Ever eaten a big, sloppy burger at 3 AM after drinking?) and you can do some serious damage to your caloric intake.

 Also, there has been some debate on whether alcohol calories count or not.
 This study set out to answer this very question.
 It had a few interesting points:

 So, in short: it depends.
-But, to be on the safer side, accounting for calories consumed through alcohol is a smart decision.
+But, to be on the safer side, it's smart to account for the calories you get from alcohol.

-Alcohol, the macronutrient, stands at 7.1 calories per gram, making it only second in energy density next to fats.
-If you take the thermic effect of food (TEF) in consideration, which is 20% of calories, alcohol comes to about 5.7 calories per gram.
+Alcohol, the macronutrient, stands at 7.1 calories per gram, making it only second in energy density to fats.
+If you take the thermic effect of food (TEF) in consideration, which is 20 percent of ethanol calories, alcohol comes to about 5.7 calories per gram.

 But since we count protein, carbs, and fats calories as they are, I don’t see a reason to treat alcohol differently.